aimanyongki/blog/_posts/2020-06-15-Bodily-Elastic-Wave-Bullen-1980.md

 It emerges that the essenial cause of the observed oscillatory movements must be sought in (iv) heterogeneity of the Earth.

+We note that these oscillatory movements are observed at points fairly close to the source of an earthquake (as well as at distant points) which indicates the Earth must be markedly heterogeneous.
+The crustal layer of the Earth (30-40 km thickness) is known for its quite considerable changes in property and likely to account for the observed dispersion bodily waves.